Infinity Blade: Reception

+During the 14th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Infinity Blade for "Portable Game of the Year".

 Sequels and spin-offs

 On October 28, 2011, Epic Games and Adrenaline Amusements released an arcade version of the game, Infinity Blade FX.
 The game is played on a 46-inch screen rigged with optical sensors to mimic a large iPhone or iPad screen.
 Each arcade stand contains up to three screens, and players can play against each other or in the single-player game.
 A sequel to the iOS game, Infinity Blade II, was announced on October 4, 2011, during the Apple iPhone 4S keynote presentation.
-It was released on December 1, 2011, and features enhanced graphics, a new storyline, and new fighting styles.
+It was released on December 1, 2011, and featured enhanced graphics, a new storyline, and new fighting styles.
 A spinoff game, Infinity Blade: Dungeons, was in development for iOS by Epic Games subsidiary Impossible Games, but was cancelled in February 2013 when Impossible Games was shut down.
 A final game in the trilogy, Infinity Blade III, was released on September 18, 2013.

 A novella by author Brandon Sanderson was released before both Infinity Blade II and III to serve as a story bridge between the games.
 Infinity Blade: Awakening was released as an e-book on October 4, 2011, to correspond with the announcement of Infinity Blade II.
 The story gives the protagonist of the first game a name, Siris, introduces the idea that the God King was one of multiple Deathless in the world, as is Siris, and has Siris and the assassin Isa journey to find the Worker of Secrets in order to kill the resurrected God King and the other Deathless.
 The second e-book novella, Infinity Blade: Redemption, was released on September 9, 2013, just before the third game.
 In it, Siris and the God King escape from their imprisonment by the Worker of Secrets, while extensive flashbacks show the rise of the Deathless in a future-Earth analog.
 While Siris disrupts the Worker of Secret's plans, the God King confronts and is killed by the Worker.

 A Chinese version of the game for Xbox One and Android was published by Tencent Games on November 28, 2015.

 A day after Epic Games removed the Infinity Blade trilogy from the App Store, the titular weapon made a crossover appearance in the winter-themed seventh season of Fortnite Battle Royale as a unique, very powerful melee weapon that can be obtained in a match, granting any player who finds it devastating abilities and extra survivability, at the cost of being unable to use other items.
-Three days later, however, Epic Games later "vaulted" the weapon over concerns that it was too overpowered.
+Three days later, however, Epic Games "vaulted" the weapon over concerns that it was too overpowered.
 Epic Games later brought back the Infinity Blade in February 2019 as a restricted item that is only available in the limited-time mode "Sword Fight", reducing its power and allowing multiple copies of it to be found from loot chests.